MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-07-07-design-pattern-creational-1.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_About_Design-Pattern
+lng_pair: id_About_Design-Pattern-Creational-1
-title: About Design Pattern
+title: About Design Pattern Creational(1)

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml